CoreyPoff/base-alpha/README.md

 A starter repo loaded with some my favorite tools, like Angular, Firebase, Bootstrap, and FontAwesome.

 The build process relies on a series of npm scripts, instead of Grunt or Gulp.
-More on that coming soon.

 To use, simply clone and `npm install`.

 ## The Build Process

 If you're wondering why I chose to go with npm scripts, here are a few articles I found both helpful and convincing:

-[Why npm scripts?](https://css-tricks.com/why-npm-scripts/) by Damon Bauer [Why I Left Gulp and Grunt for npm Scripts](https://medium.freecodecamp.com/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.hf3w3qkb8) by Cory House
+[Why npm scripts?](https://css-tricks.com/why-npm-scripts/) by Damon Bauer

+[Why I Left Gulp and Grunt for npm Scripts](https://medium.freecodecamp.com/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8#.hf3w3qkb8) by Cory House

 [How to Use npm as a Build Tool](https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/) by Keith Cirkel

 ### Key Players